mmitch/gbdt/README.md

 1. Initialize a git repository containg the website (e.g. the full webroot with the initial `index.html` as well as all needed subfolders).
-The repository should have separate branches for the production environment and the staging environment.
+The production and staging environment access the same branch in the repository, normally `master`.

 2. Create `~/.gbdt` containing the following: (look out, the file gets sourced, so don't put anything like `rm -rf` in it!)